Police Athletic League Nutritionist/Cook in Brooklyn, New York

 Keep kitchen and storeroom in a clean, sanitary, and orderly condition e.g., range, sink, refrigerator, and cupboard.

 Keep kitchen equipment and utensils in good condition.

 Place kitchen garbage in a designated covered receptacle.

 In the absence of a helper, the cook shall wash dish towels and truck covers.

-Keep simple inventory of food and household supplies on hand as needed.
+Keep a simple inventory of food and household supplies on hand as needed.

-Inform director of needed food supplies, repairs, and replacement of kitchen equipment and utensils.
+Inform the director of needed food supplies, repairs, and replacement of kitchen equipment and utensils.

-Be responsible for storing or for supervising the storage of all food and household supplies.
+Be responsible for storing or supervising the storage of all food and household supplies.